InfinityIntegral/SGEXTN/README.md

 	- [x] SGXVector2 (a struct of 2 SGXFloats for 2D vectors)
 	- [x] SGXTimeStamp (a signed long long representing number of seconds since 19650809 123000)
 	- [x] SGXTouchEvent (representation of touch input from the user)
-- [] Qt GUI classes with custom drawing and resizing
+- [] Qt Quick components
+	- [x] SGXQuickResizer (manages resizing of app UI based on window size)
-	- [x] SGXRootWidget (root widget of the application, does nothing, inherits QWidget)
+	- [x] SGXThemeColourSetting (manages theme colours of the app)
+	- [x] SGXQuickUIInterface (contains methods to create and add components)
-	- [x] SGXParentWidget (rendering space of the application, does nothing, inherits QWidget)
+		- [x] root widget of application
+		- [ ] parent widget of application, where everything is rendered
-	- [x] SGXWidget (a widget with solid colour that does nothing, inherits QWidget)
+		- [ ] non interactive widget displaying a solid colour
-	- [x] SGXText (a widget that displays text in SingScript, inherits QWidget)
-	- [x] SGXIcon (a widget that displays text in a special icon font, inherits QWidget)
+		- [ ] non interactive single line text label, cuts off text if length is exceeded
+		- [ ] non interactive scrollable multi line text label, allows scrolling if height is exceeded
+		- [ ] non interactive icon
-	- [x] SGXTextButton (a button with text display in SingScript, inherits QPushButton)
+		- [ ] button with text
-	- [x] SGXIconButton (a button that displays text in a special icon font, inherits QPushButton)
-	- [x] SGXInputField (a input field taking a string which can be interpreted as a int or float, inherits QLineEdit)
-	- [x] SGXLongText (a multiline text label, inherits QWidget)
-	- [x] SGXLongInputField (a multiline input field, inherits QTextEdit)
+		- [ ] button with icon
+		- [ ] single line input field, automatically scrolls horizontally if length exceeded
+		- [ ] multi line input field, scrolls vertically if height exceeded
-	- [x] SGXScrollView (a scroll view container, inherits QScrollArea)
+		- [ ] scroll view
-	- [x] SGXScrollBar (a scroll bar for the SGXScrollView, inherits QScrollBar)
-	- [x] SGXLayout (a widget that has custom scripting to manage the layout of other widgets, inherits QWidget)
-	- [x] SGXTouchReceiver (a nondisplaying widget that accepts touch events, inherits QWidget)
-	- [ ] SGXCuteSquishyVesicles (a widget overlay over the render space with visual effects including vesicles and sparkles, transparent to clicks)
-- [ ] OpenGL simplifications
+		- [ ] touch receiver
-     - [ ] SGXShaderDisplay (a widget that draws by OpenGL and contains a shader programme as a property, inherits QOpenGLWidget)
-     - [ ] SGXShaderDataGroup (a struct containing a vao, a vbo, and a ebo, all in a group for 2D rendering, also contains methods for drawing and keeps tracks of buffer sizes)
-	- [ ] SGXTransformFeedbackGroup (a struct containing a shader programme and 2 buffers for transform feedback)
-	- [ ] SGXShaderGlobalVariable (a struct containing data to set shader uniforms)
+		- [ ] cute squishy vesicles
 - [ ] file system usage
-     - [ ] SGXFileReader (struct allowing reading of all SGEXTN primitives from files with index seeking)
+     - [ ] SGXFileReader (struct allowing reading of all SGEXTN and C++ primitives from files with index seeking)
-	- [ ] SGXFileWriter (struct allowing writing of all SGEXTN primitives to files with overwriting by index)
+	- [ ] SGXFileWriter (struct allowing writing of all SGEXTN and C++ primitives to files with overwriting by index)
 	- [ ] SGXFileSystemManagement (non instantiatable struct with static methods for file system operations)
-	- [ ] SGXCannotLah (logging error messages in a file ".cannotlah")
+	- [ ] SGXCannotLah (logging error messages in a file "cannot.lah")
 - [ ] working application template

 potential future extensions include networking stuff and PDF stuff and 3D rendering stuff and bluetooth stuff and more cross platform stuff